Entropy-Variance curves of binary sequences generated by random substitutions of constant length: Sequence Generation

 The generation of the sequences studied in this work is a one-dimensional example of the classical well-known Mandelbrot's percolation process \cite{Mandelbrot}.
-Contrary to the classical formulation, where an initial segment of length $L$ is subdivided in $k$ subsegments of length $L/k$ and, with probability $p$, some of them are chosen to be further divided, the model we study here considers an initial digit, that we denotate by $1$, that is substituted by a word of length $k$ formed by digits $\{0,1\}$.
-As in the classical model, we assume that digits denotated by 0 are substituted by a word of $k$ zeros (see Fig. \ref{Figgen}).
+Contrary to the classical formulation, where an initial segment of length $L$ is subdivided into $k$ subsegments of length $L/k$ and, with probability $p$, some of them are chosen to be further divided, the model we study here considers an initial digit, that we denotate by $1$, that is substituted by a word of length $k$ formed by digits $\{0,1\}$.
+As in the classical model, we assume that digits denotated by 0 are substituted by a word of $k$ zeros (see Figure \ref{Figgen}) and sites occupied by ones are substituted by a word of $k$ letters with a independent probability $p$.
 This procedure is applied successively to generate a binary sequence of finite length, after $i$ iterations or, in the limit, infinite length.
-When $k=3$, this procedure can be viewed as a probabilistic version of the cantor set for $0<p<1$ \cite{Dekking}.
+When $k=3$, this procedure can be viewed as a probabilistic version of the Cantor set for $0<p<1$ \cite{Dekking}.

 These procedures are called substitutions, as they are obtained by replacing a digit by a word of digits \cite{Morales,Fogg, Wolfram}.
-In this context, the map that is applied at each substitution is given by:
+In this context, we study the following map that applies at each random substitution of length $k$:

-for $p \in [0,1]$, uniformly distributed, and independently for all digits.
+where $Y_j$ is a Bernoulli random variable with parameter $p \in [0,1]$, i.e., $p$ means the (uniform) probability of inserting 1 in each position and independently for all $j$.
+We note that an alternative description of this substitution process can be defined by using the Kronecker product \cite{Glebeta, Voevudko,Shallit,Xue}.

+The deterministic version of this procedure brings about well known sequences.
 For the classical Cantor set, this map reduces to:

-An alternative description of this process that provided the same binary sequence can be defined by using the Kronecker product \cite{Glebeta, Voevudko,Shallit,Xue}.
-If we assume that the vector generator has $k$-components, e.g. $g(p)=(g_1(p),g_2(p),\ldots,g_k(p))$, the Kronecker product with the $m$-component vector $v=(v_1,v_2,\ldots,v_m)$ yields the $k\times m$-component vector:

-The deterministic version of this procedure brings about well known sequences.
-For the case $k=3$ and applying the generator vector $g=(1,0,1)$ to the starting vector $v_0=(1)$, we obtain the finite sequences: